mirima2/software_guidelines/docs/source/field_contact_group.rst

 **Usage Instruction**

 This element is used for providing information about the contact group for the software.
 The contributorType must be set to the datacite term "ContactGroup".
-The contributor name must be set to a valid email for the contact group.
 The group name can be specified in the field givenName

 **Example**